Peter Frampton Is Still Coming Alive — Here’s What the ’70s Guitar God Is Doing Today

 Valerie Terranova/Getty Images

-In 2019, Frampton announced “Peter Frampton Finale—The Farewell Tour,” a US tour that would conclude with his retirement from live music.
-But Frampton’s reason for retiring wasn’t spending more time with his family or tiring of the grueling pace of life on the road; rather, Frampton had been diagnosed with the disorder inclusion body myositis, which leads to muscle atrophy and weakness.
+In 2019, Frampton announced “Peter Frampton Finale — The Farewell Tour,” a US tour that would conclude with his retirement from live music.
+But Frampton’s reason for retiring wasn’t spending more time with his family or tiring of the grueling pace of life on the road; rather, Frampton had been diagnosed with inclusion body myositis, which leads to muscle atrophy and weakness.
 As the disease progressed, playing music would become a struggle for him.

 He’ll be inducted into the Rock ‘n’ Roll Hall of Fame on October 19, 2024.